British picture framemakers, 1600-1950 - G

 Thomas Gabb (active 1746, d.1783) of St Martin-in-the-Fields took as apprentices Robert Ansell (qv) in 1746 and Thomas Gabb, presumably his own son, in 1758.
+He can be found in rate books in Long Acre, 1746-52, and in Oxendon St, 1757-65.
 In 1763, Gabb received a bequest of £60 from his friend, the carver, Jean Antoine Cuenot (qv).
 Gabb described himself as a gilder of St Marylebone in his own will, made 16 January 1782 and proved 1 August 1783, referring to Robert Ansell as having borrowed his three wheel lathe.

 J. Garbanati, 4 Great Russell St, Bedford Square, London 1800-1802 or later, carver, gilder and printseller.
 Joseph Garbanati, 202 High Holborn 1805-1808, 89 High Holborn 1808-1809, 404 Strand 1809-1826, 37 Southampton St, Strand 1826-1852, 39 King’s Rd, Chelsea 1851.
 Carver and gilder, looking glass and picture framemaker.

 Joseph Garbanati (c.1775-1852) was one of several Italian carvers who settled in London, Manchester and Edinburgh in the years around 1800.
-He is presumably the ‘J. Garbaneti’ (variously spelt), who published caricatures from Great Russell St in 1800 and 1801 (BM Satires no.9536; British Museum collection database).
+He was possibly in partnership as ‘Messrs Anone & Garbonati’ in Holborn in 1799 according to the rate book (Francis Anone can be found trading at 26 High Holborn in 1803 (DEFM).
+Garbanati was presumably the ‘J. Garbaneti’ (variously spelt), who published caricatures from Great Russell St in 1800 and 1801 (BM Satires no.9536; British Museum collection database).
 He had a son, Joseph Charles Garbanati, in 1801.
 Garbanati took Robert Emmett an apprentice for a premium of £15.15s in 1808.
 He advertised his removal from 89 High Holborn to 404 Strand, opposite the Adelphi, in 1809 (Morning Chronicle 17 August 1809).
 In 1825, ‘J. Garbonati’ attended a meeting of more than fifty master carvers and gilders who resolved to resist the demands of journeymen for an increase in wages (The Times 30 June 1825).
 Joseph Garbanati, 37 Southampton St, picture framemaker, took out insurance with the Sun Fire Office in 1826.
 He was also listed at 22 High Holborn in 1808 (DEFM), perhaps a typographical error, and as a cheesemonger at 37 Southampton St in 1827.

 Like many of his contemporaries, Garbanati was a customer of the specialist composition ornament maker, George Jackson (qv), 1813-7, and perhaps subsequently, ordering parts such as ‘24 Princesses Coronets’ at 4s.6d each in 1814, as well as whole sets of ornament for picture frames, notably ‘1 set of Cutters foliages, Jordans shells & under do for corners & centre, and Cutters large flowers with husks out of Bowers foliage from corners, &c &c as before’ in 1817, the parts apparently named after the design’s originator (see Jackson account book, V&A Archive of Art and Design, AAD/2012/1/2/1, pp.102, 106, 246, 278, 306, 362, 465-6; punctuation inserted in quotation above).